 The proposed development is located in a light industrial land use sector, which by designation under the Desert Hot Springs General Plan, is planned to support business parks and the development of industrial uses.
-Existing and prior establishments in this zone include automotive repair shops, storage warehouses, light manufacturing facilities and religious service centers, none of which are located adjacent to the Project.
+Existing and prior establishments in this district include automotive repair shops, storage warehouses, light manufacturing facilities and religious service centers.
 This district also includes undeveloped properties with relatively flat topography and scattered vegetation.
+A fence construction facility is located north of the Project, while the adjoining land to the east and south remains vacant.

 The local hydromorphology is influenced by the presence of intermittent surface drainages originating from the Little San Bernardino and San Gorgonio Mountains and carrying flows predominantly in a southeastern direction toward the valley floor.
 In particular, the Project setting and a majority of the City's light industrial zone occur between the Mission Creek and Big Morongo Wash drainage courses.
-Big Morongo Wash is located approximately 1,800 feet to the east of the Project within the Morongo Wash Special Provisions Area of the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP).
-Mission Creek is an earthen channel located approximately 830 feet to the west, within the Upper Mission Creek/Big Morongo Canyon Conservation Area of the CVMSHCP.
+Big Morongo Wash is located approximately 840 feet to the east of the Project within the Morongo Wash Special Provisions Area of the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP).
+Mission Creek is an earthen channel located approximately 1,550 feet to the west, within the Upper Mission Creek/Big Morongo Canyon Conservation Area of the CVMSHCP.